 During fiscal 1997 Mr. Michael A. Volkema, the Company's Chief Executive Officer, earned a base salary and cash bonus of \$352,900 and \$316,783 respectively, representing total cash compensation of \$669,683.
-This total excludes amounts deferred under the Key Executive Deferred Compensation Plan, under which Mr. Volkema elected to defer 50% of his EVA cash bonus denominated in Herman Miller common stock.
-Mr. Volkema received a premium also denominated in Herman Miller common stock equal to 1,856 shares which vests over a three year period.
+In addition, under the Key Executive Deferred Compensation Plan, Mr. Volkema elected to defer 50% of his EVA cash bonus denominated in Herman Miller common shares and received a premium also denominated in Herman Miller common shares equal to 92,107, which vests over a three year period.